 Michigan Porch

-Lake Odessa: a town that walked to the railroad
+Lake Odessa: a town that moved to meet the railroad

 Sources